Find what you are looking for

 2. Can be used to emphasise perspective

 Wide-angle lenses generally refer to lenses with a 35mm film-equivalent focal length of 35mm or below.
+They can capture more of the scene than what the human eye can see.
 The shorter the focal length, the wider the angle-of-view.
-In fact, a wide-angle lens can capture more of the scene than what the human eye can see.
+Wide-angle lenses with a focal length of less than 24mm are considered ultra-wide-angle lenses.

-As wide-angle lenses also emphasise perspectives, nearby objects will appear bigger and faraway objects will appear smaller in the resulting image.
-This is part of the charm of a wide-angle lens, but at the same time, it may causes unwanted distortion in the image depending on the subject matter.
-The distortion effect is strong at the edges of the image, so you might want to place subjects in the centre of the frame if you do not want them to appear distorted.
+As wide-angle lenses also emphasise perspective, nearby objects will appear bigger and faraway objects will appear smaller in the resulting image.
+This is part of the charm of a wide-angle lens, but at the same time, it may cause unwanted distortion in the image depending on the subject matter.
+The distortion effect is strongest at the edges of the image, so place subjects in the centre of the frame if you do not want them to appear distorted.

 For more about wide-angle lens characteristics, read: